 The mission of the SR2c is to pursue sound and reproducible research, support statistical study design, analysis and interpretation, without borders.

-We offer a broad range of statistical expertise, conduct state-of-the-art statistical research and computing, thrive in challenging interdisciplinary research or collaboration requiring statistical practice or innovations, and support training and education of next-generation scientists.
+We offer a broad range of statistical expertise, conduct state-of-the-art statistical research and computing, thrive in challenging interdisciplinary research the collaboration requiring statistical practice or innovations, and support the training and education of next-generation scientists.

 For more information, feel free to contact us at sr2c AT case DOT edu.

 Professor Sun received her Ph.D. in Statistics from Stanford University.
-She is Professor of Statistics at Department of Epidemiology and Biostatistics, Case Western Reserve University.
+She is Professor of Statistics at the Department of Population and Quantitative Health Sciences, formerly the Department of Epidemiology and Biostatistics, Case Western Reserve University.

 She is an elected Fellow of the American Statistical Association (ASA), an elected Fellow of Institute of Mathematical Statistics (IMS), and an elected Member of International Statistical Institute (ISI).